 We advise all of our clients always get an independent home inspection, so you know the true condition of the home.
+When solicitating these services, be sure to visit their homepage and be throurough.
 If the inspector uncovers undisclosed problems or issues, you can discuss any repairs that may need to be made with the seller, or cancel the contract.

 Whether you’re buying your first home or your fifth, having a local professional on your side who is an expert in their market is your best bet in making sure the process goes smoothly.
 Ann and I have many years of successful experience representing literally thousands of buyers just like you.
 Give us a call and let’s talk about how we can help put you in your new home soon.
 Ann Cummings and Jim Lee, call or text, 603-436-1221

 Click here to see and hear some testimonials from clients we’ve helped and advised.